yimuchen/yimuchen.github.io/_posts/2017-02-17-TEXTip_custompackage.md

 ## Command sharing for files anywhere

-Suppose that have designed a [beautiful set of equation shorthands](https://github.com/enochnotsocool/UnixConfig/blob/master/TexSettings/mathHashing.sty) that you want to use for any new project you may be writing.
+Suppose that one has designed a [beautiful set of equation shorthands](https://github.com/enochnotsocool/UnixConfig/blob/master/TexSettings/mathHashing.sty) that you want to use for any new project you may be writing.
 One method is of course putting the `mycommand.tex` file in a fixed location in your computer and always `\input` that file.
 But lets face it, beginning a file with

 ```
-\input{/home/ensc/settings/texsetting/mathcommands.tex}
+\input{/home/user/settings/texsetting/mathcommands.tex}
 ```

 or even worse: